jax-ml/jax/docs/glossary.rst

     pytree
       A pytree is an abstraction that lets JAX handle tuples, lists, dicts, and other more general containers of array values in a uniform way.
-Refer to {ref}`working-with-pytrees` for a more detailed discussion.
+Refer to :ref:`working-with-pytrees` for a more detailed discussion.

     reverse-mode autodiff